-“And now I don’t,” I try to think of something to add but nothing comes to mind.
+“And now I don’t.”
+I try to think of something to add, but nothing comes to mind.

-She starts to lean back but changes her mind and leans forward.
+She starts to lean back, but changes her mind and leans forward.
 She looks down as if trying to concentrate on drawing something out of me.

-I am willing to have it drawn out, whatever it is.
+I’m willing to have it drawn out, whatever it is.

-“Tell me Jacob, what exactly happened to the resentment, did it just… fade away?” she asks, now looking at me.
+“Tell me, Jacob.
+What exactly happened to the resentment?
+Did it just… fade away?” she asks, now looking at me.

 I blink and try to think.
-“No, I forgave her, I realized I was wrong”
+“No, I forgave her.
+I realized I was wrong.”

 “How were you able to come to that conclusion?”

-“I looked at it from her perspective… I would have done the same thing if I was her… plus I was as ass to her…”
+“I looked at it from her perspective.
+I would have done the same thing if I were her.
+Plus, I was as ass to her.”

-“Ok,” She says leaning back.
-She adjusts her mu-mu slightly.
-“Were you ever bullied?” she asks.
-This is very unexpected and I take a sudden deep breath and sit up.
-My mind instantly goes to my brother Timmy.
-“Well...
-Yeah,” I say.
-She pauses.
+“Okay.”
+She leans back and adjusts her muumuu slightly.
+“Were you ever bullied?”

+This is very unexpected, and I take a sudden deep breath and sit up.
+My mind instantly goes to my brother.
+“Well…yeah.”

-“Have you ever bullied anyone, at all?
-Even a little bit?” she asks.
+She pauses before asking, “Have you ever bullied anyone, at all?
+Even a little bit?”
 She looks at me.

 I meet her gaze.
-I have to be honest.
-I look down in my embarrassment.
+I have to be honest and look down in my embarrassment.
 “Yeah,” I say, in barely a whisper.

-“Did you have a reason?” she asks.
+“Did you have a reason?”

 I think about Timmy.
-Yes I had a reason.
+Yes, I had a reason.
 A really good reason.
-I know now, as I knew then, that it still doesn’t make it right.
+I know now, as I knew then, it still doesn’t make it right.

-“I’m sure there were others but the one that sticks in my mind is my brother Timmy…” I being.
-I then tell her of the taunting, the teasing, constantly making him feel less than.
-I would have gone on like that forever, but, by the time Timmy was 8 years old he was bigger than me.
+“I’m sure there were others, but the one that sticks in my mind is my brother, Timmy.”
+I tell her of the taunting, the teasing, constantly making him feel less than.
+I would have gone on like that forever, but by the time Timmy was eight years old, he was bigger than me.

-When I am done recounting my sins I lean my head over the desk.
+When I am done recounting my sins, I lean my head over the desk.
 I cannot lift my head.
-I feel like I will be able to look her in the eyes again.
+I feel like I will never be able to look her in the eyes again.

-“Jacob,” she beings.
+“Jacob.”

 I can hear her leaning forward in her chair.
-I suddenly look up startled at the thought that she could reach across her desk and touch me.
-When I meet her eyes she is not reaching out toward me, but she is leaning over the desk.
+I suddenly look up, startled at the thought she could reach across her desk and touch me.
+When I meet her eyes, she is not reaching out toward me, but she is leaning over the desk.
 I can see the concern in her eyes.

-“I bring this up so we can talk about forgiveness,” she says.
+“I bring this up, so we can talk about forgiveness.”

-I look down and slightly shake my head.
+I look down, slightly shaking my head.
 The shame from years ago hurts because I am feeling it right now.
-Then I feel the softness of a tissue in her her hand as it touches my cheek, dabbing at a tear.
-I grab the tissue and lean back in my chair.
-My eyes still unable to meet hers.
+Then I feel the softness of a tissue as it touches my cheek, dabbing at a tear.
+I grab the tissue and lean back in my seat, my gaze still unable to meet hers.

 “I am a horrible person,” I say.

 “You are a human person,” she replies.

-I hear her chair squeak as she leans back in it.
+I hear her chair squeak as she leans backward.

-“However, let us return to forgiveness, Jacob?
-Can you look at me?” she asks.
-It takes a lot of effort but eventually I meet her eyes.
+“However, let us return to forgiveness.
+Jacob?
+Can you look at me?”

+It takes a lot of effort, but eventually, I meet her eyes.

-“Can you imagine a situation where you cannot forgive someone.
-A resentment that you have held on to.
-Can you ever imagine forgiving them?”
+“Can you imagine a situation where you cannot forgive someone?
+A resentment you have held on to.
+Can you ever imagine forgiving that person?”

 * * *

 Timmy and I sit in silence.
-I know I will not be able to move off of the front porch step without assistance from him, my mother or an ambulance.
-I try to take a deep breath, I am only halfway successful.
-“Hey Timmy,” I say.
+I know I will not be able to move off of the front porch step without assistance from him, my mother, or an ambulance.
+I try to take a deep breath.
+I am only halfway successful.
+“Hey, Timmy.”

-“What?” he asks not looking at me.
+“What?” he asks, not looking at me.

-“I do love you… I don’t think you are stupid.”
+“I do love you.
+I don’t think you’re stupid.”